 10th -86 20th – 66 30th – 46 10th – 1

 HEAT AND MAIN FEATURE LINE UPS

-First week heats will be lined up by drawing numbers 1-50, the lowest number starts first in the first heat, second lowest, second and so on.
+Heats will be lined up by drawing numbers 1-50 at the beginning of the drivers meeting; the lowest number starts first in the first heat, second lowest, second and so on.

 Any car that has broken down in practice will be considered a participant.
-Attendance will not be counted for handicapping purposes.
-It will count as far as points moneys is concerned provided the breakdown is accepted as legitimate by the race director.
+Attendance will count as far as points moneys is concerned provided the breakdown is accepted as legitimate by the race director.
 Any car that has been black flagged or disqualified for any reason (awarded neither points nor money for their feature), will also not count that night towards their handicap.

 The race director and/or flagman shall enforce flagging and track procedures.
 Anyone disobeying or ignoring outlined procedures or a flag could be subject to disciplinary action.